2020PB/police-brutality/reports/California.md

 ## Los Angeles

-### Police use tear gas and riot rounds against peaceful protestors | May 29th
+### Police use tear gas and riot rounds against protestors | May 29th

 In footage taken by a bystander filming from her apartment, police advance down a street near a Downtown LA shopping center.
 Protestors retreat from police.
 Police continuously fire less-lethal rounds and chemical agents at protestors.
 Towards the end of the footage, a single firework is thrown at police by protestors.